wighawag/hardhat-deploy/README.md

 ## deploy scripts tags and dependencies

+These following paragraphs were written before the `deployments.fixture` function was implemented and while it is possible to run a subset of the deploy scripts via `run` this is now mostly useful for partial deployment, in script for example as tests can now benefit from an even faster method via `deployments.fixture`

 When you run test, you want to replicate the same set of contract that will be deployed without having to copy the deployment procedure.
 That is why the test have access to `bre.deployments.run` function to be able to easily setup the contracts for testing.
 Now though, for efficiency reason it would be nice if you could only deploy the necessary contract for a particular test.